aaronmunsters/WebTechProject/README.md

 Running:

-open a terminal and navigate to the package folder
+First open a terminal and navigate to the package folder.
+Then call following commands:

     - ubuntu:
-        ```
+        ```shell
         docker-compose up --build
         ```

     - windows:
-        ```
+        ```shell
         docker-compose up --build
         ```

-The --build parameter is only required when booting the package for the first time.
+The '--build' parameter is only required when booting the package for the first time.
 When taking the server down and booting it again later, this paramter can be omitted.
 If a permission error occurs try running the script with administrator privileges.